darasus/ai-blog/content/litecoin-the-silver-to-bitcoins-gold.md

   of inflation for Litecoin, meaning that the value of each token will slowly decrease over time.
 The best place to buy and store Litecoin is in a digital wallet.
+intro: >-
+  At the time of this writing, there are over 1,300 cryptocurrencies in existence.
+That might sound like a lot, but it’s just a drop in the bucket compared to what we will see in future.
+As we enter into a new age of digital currencies and blockchain technology, we have seen an explosion of new tokens rise up to challenge old favorites like Bitcoin and Ethereum.

+  Armed with the knowledge that many industries will inevitably adopt blockchain technology, developers have created their own unique solutions to accelerate adoption of this exciting new technology.
+While most of these coins are little more than experimental testnets for improving upon existing blockchains like Ethereum – others are legitimate competitors to the market leaders.

+  Red hot at present is Litecoin – an alternative version of Bitcoin with some key differences.
+Let’s take a deeper look at how this newer cryptocurrency stacks up against its older brother...
 ---

 ## What is Litecoin?